US construction spending jumps 1.3% in October

 Photo: Mary Altaffer, AP

 SILVER SPRING, Md.
-(AP) — U.S. construction spending jumped 1.3% in October, the fifth straight monthly increase, again on the strength of single-family home building.
+(AP) — U.S. construction spending jumped 1.3% in October, again on the strength of single-family home building.

-The October gain follows a strong upward revision to 0.5% in September, from a previous estimate of a 0.3% gain, the Commerce Department reported Tuesday.
-It's the largest increase since a 2.8% jump in January, before the coronavirus pandemic all but shuttered the U.S. economy.
-Spending in October was stronger than economists had expected.
+The October gain follows a downward revision in September to a 0.5% decline from a previous estimate of a 0.3% gain, the Commerce Department reported Tuesday.
+August's number was also revised significantly upward and spending in October was stronger than economists had expected.

 Single-family home building has been a consistent bright spot for months as a lack of new homes has pushed builders to ramp up projects.
 Single-family home construction rose 5.6% in October, helping to boost a 2.9% increase in total private residential construction for the month.